Before you begin

 Friends and family that are signed in to iCloud can leave comments and like photos from your shared album.
 You'll automatically get a notification when they do, and they'll be notified if anyone comments back.
 Learn more about comments in shared albums.

-Save from a shared album
+Save photos from a shared album

-Anyone that can access a shared album can download the photos and videos and keep them forever.
+Anyone that can access a shared album can download the photos and keep them forever.
 On your iPhone, iPad, or iPod touch, tap the photo > > Save Image.
 On your Mac, select the photo or video, control-click > Import.
 You can only save shared videos to a Mac or PC.

 Delete from a shared album